 Embodying a remarkably wide range of backgrounds and experiences, successful INSEAD Executive Master in Finance candidates set themselves apart with demonstrated quantitative skills, academic excellence, strong interpersonal skills, proven leadership skills, and the desire to succeed in an ever-changing and competitive, global business environment.
-Our admissions process is designed to ensure the best possible fit between you and the INSEAD EMFin programme
+Our Executive Master in Finance admissions process is designed to ensure the best possible fit between you and the INSEAD EMFin programme.

 Academic foundation: Bachelor’s degree or equivalent from a recognised college or university.

-Applicants should have an average of seven years’ experience in a finance-related role.
-However, applicants with less experience who demonstrate strong quantitative skills and exceptional maturity through their professional and personal experiences may also be considered.
+We welcome applicants with an average 4 to 12 years of experience in a finance-related role.
+Applicants with less experience who demonstrate strong quantitative skills and exceptional maturity through their professional and personal experiences may also be considered.

 We operate a staged admissions process with groups of participants admitted at each of the four rounds.
 Competition for each of the rounds is equal, but the earlier you gain admission, the more time you have to secure financing and arrange logistics.
 The online application form typically opens two months before each application deadline.